 In addition to the above-referenced archaeological report, an "Archaeological Site Avoidance Plan" was created, per Ms. Schreyer's recommendations, to ensure the sites continued preservation.
+In summary, the Archaeological Site Avoidance Plan include both short (i.e: inclusion of the site location on construction documents, pre-construction meeting, additional fencing) and long-term avoidance measures (i.e: inclusion in perpetual conservation easement, provisions for future NYSHPO consultations) to ensure the preservation of the site at the time of construction of individual phases and following the complete buildout of all proposed improvements.
 The plan was reviewed and approved by Ms. Schreyer who concluded "that no further archaeological work is necessary" for the project site.

 A copy of the Archaeological Site Avoidance Plan and Ms. Schreyer's final review memorandum has been included in Appendix C of this report.